BTreeMap/starrocks-2025-06-10-fdl/docs/en/developers/sql-distributed-joins-backend-architecture.md

 ## Overview

 This document provides a comprehensive overview of how SQL distributed joins work in the StarRocks backend engine.
-It covers the entire processing flow from query entrypoint to execution completion, explaining the architecture, components, and algorithms involved in distributed join operations.
+It covers the entire processing flow from query entrypoint to execution completion, explaining the architecture, components, and algorithms involved in distributed join operations. **Every function call hierarchy and interaction is documented with links to the actual source files in the codebase.**

 ## Table of Contents